camdram/camdram/README.md

 8) (Optional) Run console tools to tidy up database
 ---------------------------------------------------

-It is recommended that you run `php app/console camdram:users:identities`, which detects and logs external accounts (e.g. on Google, Yahoo etc) for all the users in the database.
+It is recommended that you run `php app/console camdram:init`, which performs a range of data migrations (creating slugs, calculating Cambridge terms/weeks, detecting Raven/Google accounts based on e-mail addresses)

 There are a number of other tools which can be run which can be run, which are detailed on a Wiki page